 Mark E. Josephson Abstract Competition & VT Innovation Award

-Fellows and Early-Career EPs (an Attending Physician who is no more than 3 years removed from completion of their Fellowship Training) are invited to submit your abstract of original research for the opportunity to present to thousands of your colleagues worldwide.
-Research can be in the form of clinical studies, basic science investigations, or preclinical studies relevant to the diagnosis or treatment of ventricular arrhythmias.
-Your abstract must convey original research but can include portions of previous abstracts and/or manuscripts presented elsewhere.
+Please submit your abstract of original research for the opportunity to present it to thousands of your colleagues worldwide.
+Clinical studies, basic science investigations, or preclinical studies relevant to diagnosing or treating ventricular arrhythmias are considered original research.
+Abstracts must convey original research but can include portions of previous abstracts and/or manuscripts presented elsewhere.

-• Abstract Composition: Abstracts should convey original research in the form of clinical studies, basic science investigations, or preclinical studies relevant to the diagnosis or treatment of ventricular arrhythmias.
+• Abstract Composition: Abstracts should convey original research in clinical studies, basic science investigations, or preclinical studies relevant to diagnosing or treating ventricular arrhythmias.
+Portions of previous abstracts and manuscripts presented elsewhere are permitted.

-• The abstract character limit is 5000, including spaces.
-Figures and/or tables may be included, but count for 500 characters each.
+• The abstract character limit is 2,200, including spaces (approximately 300 - 50 words).
+Figures and tables may be included, but they count for 500 characters each.

 • Abstracts must be submitted in English.